heidisu/hyperbolic/README.md

 # Hyperbolic geometry and patterns

-Hyperbolic geometri is a non-Euclidean geometry, where the only difference compared to (normal) Euclidean geometry is that the Euclidean axiom
+Hyperbolic geometry is a non-Euclidean geometry, where the only difference compared to (normal) Euclidean geometry is that the Euclidean axiom
 > In a plane, given a line and a point not on it, at most one line parallel to the given line can be drawn through the point.
 [6]

 is replaced with